 Caps are calculated based on use of the same card or smart device, this means that unfortunately if your card expires mid-way through a 28 day cap pot then when you use your new card it will start afresh building up to the cap.
 We would recommend that if you know this is possible that you use another card or smart device which wont expire to continue to benefit from the longer term caps.

 What happens if I forget to touch off when I travel contactless?

 You will be charged to the final destination of the journey that the bus is making.
-For instance - if you get on the bus at Leicester and touch on, then get off at Loughborough but forget to touch off, you will be charged all the way to Derby which is the end of the journey.
+For instance, if you get on the bus at Leicester and touch on, but get off in Loughborough and forget to touch off, you will be charged all the way to Derby which is the end of the journey.
 So always remember to touch off.

-If you do forget, please contact our customer services team who will be able to help.
+If you do forget, please contact our customer services team who will be able to help out.

 Can I benefit from the caps using different cards linked to the same account?